obitorin07/To-Do-Task/README.md

    Run the provided `database.sql` to create the `to_do_task` database and necessary tables.

 2. **Environment Variables:**
-   Create a file named `credentials.env` in the project root with the following dummy information:
+   Create a file named `credentials.env` in the project root with the following dummy information(replace with actual information):
    ```env
    host='localhost'
    database='database_name'